Roy Torbet

 Roy Herman "Squib" Torbet (August 21, 1889 - February 1974) was an American football player.
 He played at the end and fullback positions for the Michigan Wolverines football teams from 1910 to 1913.
 He developed a reputation as an excellent forward passer and was one of the earliest Michigan players to have success as a passer.

-Early years
+Early life

 A native of Detroit, Michigan, Torbet attended the Detroit public schools.
 He attended Detroit Central High School and was a star of the school's football teams in 1908 and 1909.
 After the 1908 season, the school's yearbook noted that Torbet's "sensational playing was a bright feature of every game."
 He was unanimously selected as the captain of the school's 1909 football team.
 At Detroit Central, he was a teammate of Jimmy Craig and "Bubbles" Patterson -— both of whom later joined Torbet on the University of Michigan football team.